You are here: Home > About BSG > Special Interest Groups > Educational Gerontology

 Quality Learning for Positive Ageing

-Dr Alan Potter will present his research into older learners’ perceptions of quality in later life learning.
-His study stems from his experience as a teacher, educational advisor and Director of Education for a large London Borough.
+On October 3rd 2023 Dr Alan Potter presented his research into older learners’ perceptions of quality in later life learning.
+His study stemmed from his experience as a teacher, educational advisor and Director of Education for a large London Borough.
 Within a critical educational gerontology framework, his empirical inquiry adds to evidence that learning in later life can contribute to wellbeing and may offer protection from cognitive decline.
-Exploring the under-researched field of older learners’ experience of learning, Alan will outline the factors which older learners say they value when learning in an informal class setting.
-His findings may have a wider application to other educational settings and be of interest to tutors, learning and funding providers, policy makers, gerontologists, and older learners themselves.
-Dr John Miles will host the seminar.
+Exploring the under-researched field of older learners’ experience of learning, Alan outlined the factors which older learners say they value when learning in an informal class setting.
+His findings have a wider application to other educational settings and will be of interest to tutors, learning and funding providers, policy makers, gerontologists, and older learners themselves.
+Dr John Miles hosted Alan's seminar which sparked a extended discussion.
+His slides are attached here and a recording of the seminar is available from John Miles on request.
+Alan's book Quality Learning for Positive Ageing: Voices of Older Learners is available from Routledge https://www.routledge.com/Quality-Learning-for-Positive-Ageing-Voices-of-Older-Learners/Potter/p/book/9781032216645#:~:text=Description,gaining%20protection%20against%20cognitive%20decline.

 Gerontological Education: a step too far for undergraduates?